kevinveenbirkenbach/cymais/roles/util-desk-dev-java/README.md

 ## Overview

-Part of the CyMaIS persona system, this role adds Java-specific tools and configurations on top of a general developer setup.
+Part of the Infinito.Nexus persona system, this role adds Java-specific tools and configurations on top of a general developer setup.
 It focuses on providing the foundation needed to develop, build, and run Java applications.

 ## Purpose